 $ sudo systemctl edit override-demo.service

-Without --full, systemctl edits a drop-in rather than replacing the main unit file.
-The default target is /etc/systemd/system/override-demo.service.d/override.conf for system units, while per-user units use the corresponding user unit path under the home directory.
+Without --full, systemctl edits a drop-in instead of replacing the main unit file.
+The default target for a system service is /etc/systemd/system/override-demo.service.d/override.conf.

-Use sudo systemctl edit --drop-in=local.conf override-demo.service when the override should live in a separately named drop-in, or sudo systemctl edit --runtime override-demo.service when the change should disappear at the next reboot.
+Use sudo systemctl edit --drop-in=local.conf override-demo.service for a separately named drop-in, sudo systemctl edit --runtime override-demo.service for a change that should disappear at the next boot, or systemctl --user edit unit.service for a per-user service.

 [Service] RestartSec=15 LimitNOFILE=65535

-Each drop-in file still needs normal section headers such as [Service] or [Unit].
-A drop-in overrides only the specified directives and leaves the rest of the vendor unit in place.
+Each drop-in still needs normal section headers such as [Service] or [Unit].
+The rest of the vendor unit stays in effect.

 [Service] ExecStart= ExecStart=/usr/local/bin/override-demo --foreground --port 9443

-Current systemd.service documentation states that assigning an empty value to ExecStart= resets the existing command list before the new command is added.
-The same pattern is required for other resettable list settings when entries need to be removed or replaced.
+Assigning an empty value to ExecStart= resets the inherited command list before the new command is added.
+The same pattern applies to other resettable list settings when entries must be removed or replaced.

-Current systemd.unit documentation states that dependency settings such as After= and Requires= cannot be reset to an empty list in a drop-in.
-When dependencies must be removed, edit the full unit with sudo systemctl edit --full unit.service instead of a normal override.
+Dependency settings such as After= and Requires= cannot be reset to an empty list in a drop-in.
+When dependencies must be removed, use sudo systemctl edit --full unit.service and review the whole copied unit carefully.

-If the drop-in was written manually with a regular editor instead of systemctl edit, run sudo systemctl daemon-reload before expecting the manager to see the new file.
+If the file was written with a regular editor instead of systemctl edit, run sudo systemctl daemon-reload before expecting the manager to see the new drop-in.

 $ sudo systemctl restart override-demo.service

 Most service-unit override changes affect how systemd launches or constrains the service, so restart is the normal follow-up action.
-A service-specific reload only rereads the application's own configuration and usually does not apply new ExecStart=, environment, dependency, or resource-limit settings.
+A service-specific reload usually rereads only the application's own configuration file.

 ● override-demo.service - Override demo service